A bracelet makes a wonderful gift for a woman or man, of any age.

 Rather than being solid, bracelets may be hollow reducing the weight and price.
 So be aware, this may not be a bad thing.
 However, if the metal is too thin it will be prone to denting and breaking.

-So let Copeland’s advise you on the gauge and type of bracelet that will be right for you, your budget and your lifestyle.
+So let Copeland’s advise you on the gauge and type of bracelets that will be right for you, your budget, and your lifestyle.

 Straight Line Bracelets

 Straight line bracelets, also known as eternity or tennis bracelets are extremely popular.

 This bracelet was coined as a tennis bracelet when famed tennis player Chrissie Evert wore one during most of her matches.
 Most noteworthy, during the U.S. Open, her diamond bracelet fell off her arm, delaying the match to look for it.
 Hence the name tennis bracelet.

 Tennis/eternity bracelets are being made from any shape and stone, including diamonds, and set in any type of link as long as they’re in a straight line.
 Therefore, there is a vast number of interesting combinations of alternating patterns, colors, and shapes.

 You will also find many different types of closures and clasps for these style bracelets.
 For reasons of security, Copeland Jewelers can add a safety chain to your more expensive bracelets to reduce your risk of losing a favorite piece.